pact2023/pact2023.github.io/attend/vienna.md

 [Belvedere palace](https://www.belvedere.at/en), a baroque, 18th-century palaces housing an art museum with a notable Klimt collection, and the [Botanical Garden of the University of Vienna](https://botanischergarten.univie.ac.at/en/).

+The botanical garden is open from **10:00-17:00**.
+At the far southern end of the botanical garden there is another entrance where you can access the garden of Schloss Belvedere from the botanical garden (Eingang Alpengarten).
+Please, note that the other gates open 15 minutes later and close 15 minutes earlier than the main entrance to the botanical garden.
+**Entry is free** to both the botanical garden and the garden of Schloss Belvedere.
+The exhibitions in the Schloss Belvedere require the purchase of a ticket.
+The garden of Schloss Belvedere is open from **06:30-19:00**.

 ## Public Transport in Vienna